Make-School-Courses/FEW-1.1-Web-Foundations/README.md

 To pass this class you need to complete all of the tutorials and projects.

-Each project and tutorial should live in its own repo on GitHub.
+Each project and tutorial should live in it's own repo on GitHub.
 You will add a link to the course progress tracker in the appropriate column.

 ### Tutorials